toviyahw/Novel_Nexus/README.md

 Immersivity: Did I become immersed in the story and forget about the real world while reading this?
 Was I transported?

-NOTE: I have only included ratings for books that I felt I could provide accurate ratings on.
-I have also only included books that I recorded the read date for in the date_read table.
-Hence, the overall books table contains books I have read, but I may not be alble to include them in additional more detailed tables.
+**NOTE: I have only included ratings for books that I felt I could provide accurate ratings on.
+In the dates_read table I have only included books that I had accurately recorded the read date for.
+The overall books_read table contains books I have read, but not every book in this table will recieve a score or assigned read dates.
+ISBN numbers for books_read and my_library may differ, as sometimes I read a digital or audio version of a book I own.**

- 12-13-2024 changes: isbn --> read_isbn for books table to record the specific book read- library_isbn attribute added to my_library table to account for books that I own that I have read in a different format.\

- 12-15-2024 changes: using excel functions to streamline manual data entry, aggregate calculations, custom functions, removing characters.\
- adding isbn for copies that I currently own- for some books i have more than one copy in more than 1 different format.
-This will help me differenciate copies.\

  Thank you for exploring the Novel Nexus project!
 This project not only reflects my enthusiasm for reading but also showcases my technical skills in data management and visualization.
 If you have feedback or suggestions, feel free to reach out as I am always making updates and improvements!